apache/datasketches-memory/docs/module-system.md

 These dependencies can be made accessible at compile time through the use of the `add-exports` compiler argument.
 This argument allows one module to access some of the unexported types of another module.
-Datasketches memory has come to depend on several internal APIs and therefore requires special exposition.
+Datasketches Memory has come to depend on several internal APIs and therefore requires special exposition.

 For example, in order to compile the `datasketches-memory-java9` submodule, the following compiler